 Data elements that must be provided are:

-indicator relevant to the pricing model applied to the library or
+- Number of Turn-Aways, peak simultaneous users, and any other indicator relevant to the pricing model applied to the library or consortium.

 2. PRIVACY AND USER CONFIDENTIALITY: Statistical reports or data that reveal personal information about individual users will not be released or sold by vendors without the permission of that individual user, the consortium, and its member libraries.